City-of-Helsinki/mlops-template/README.md

 Tidy tools:

 1. Reuse existing data structures
-2. Compose simple functions with the pipe
+2. Compose simple functions with the pipe \*
-3. Embrace functional programming
+3. Embrace functional programming \*\*
 4. Are designed for humans

+\* A pipe operator takes the expression before it and gives it as the first argument to the expression after it, assuming the expression on the right is a function call.
+In addition, pipe functions should perform a transformation or a side-effect to their input, but never both.
+This allows composition of simple functions, e.g.  `model >> fit >> predict`.
+Python does not have a native pipe operator such as `%>%` in R tidyverse, but Python class functions can be written in a pipe-like way.
+More on this in the `model` notebook.

 Read more on tidy tools from [tidy tools manifesto](https://cran.r-project.org/web/packages/tidyverse/vignettes/manifesto.html).

+\** Python is not a functional programming language, but it can be written in functional style.

+Read more on functional programming with python from this Stack Abuse [article](https://stackabuse.com/functional-programming-in-python).

-### 4. Data/Model/Loss - The three components of machine learning
+### 4. Data, Model & Loss - The Three Components of Machine Learning

 The core of this template constitutes of three notebooks: data, model and loss.
 These have a running number prefix to emphasize the running order and to improve readability.